Confirmation of Acceptance for Studies (CAS)

 Students from one of these countries are classified as a 'low risk national' (LRN) and will not be required to submit supporting documents with their student visa application.
 However, UKVI may still request to see your supporting documents after you submit your application, so you must ensure you have them.

-As a low-risk national you must have access to the required funds for your tuition and maintenance fees but you do not need to provide evidence of this if you complete the LRN form.
+As a low-risk national you must have access to the required funds for your tuition and maintenance fees but you do not need to provide evidence of this if you complete the LRN declaration.

 The following documents are also required where applicable: